21 Beaches with the Warmest Water in the World

 Patong Beach, Phuket, Thailand

-Set on the west coast of Phuket—Thailand’s most popular tourist island—crescent-shaped Patong Beach lures millions of travelers with its golden sands and water that’s consistently between 82°F and 86°F.
+Set on the west coast of Phuket—Thailand’s most popular tourist island—crescent-shaped Patong Beach lures millions of travelers with its golden sands and water that’s consistently between 82 and 86 degrees.

 Best for: Partying!